AlasGou/Software-Development-Quick-Tutorials/Domain-Driven-Design/Introduction.md

 nurse.AdministerFluVaccine(patient, vaccine);
 ```

-Notice this is almost readable English, and much easier for the software developer and domain expert to see if this is matching the reality
+Notice this is almost readable without being programming expert, and much easier for the software developer and domain expert to
-of the business domain.
+see if this is matching the reality of the business domain.

 One thing to highlight is that the `vaccines` object that the method `standardAdultFluDose` is called on is a repository
 but it reads like English.
 This is important to highlight because a common pattern to use when implementing repositories are generic repositories.
 Usually